Skip to main content

 To install a plugin:

-- Browse the Available tab to see plugins from enabled repositories
+2. Browse the Discover tab to see plugins from enabled repositories

 Plugins can also be installed by placing them directly in the plugin directory for development or testing purposes.